ahmedesmail07/Crowd-Funding-App/README.md

 CrowdFunding Web App Using Python "Django-FrameWork"

-About the Project:
+## About the Project:
-CrowdFunding Web App that allow user:
+In This CrowdFunding Web App we will allow users to :
-- signup and login
+- sign-up and login
-- Create and modify profile data
+- Create and modify profile data (bd-pp)
 - Create projects and donate for projects
 - Delete his projects
 - Comment on projects